rocky-linux/documentation/docs/books/nvchad/vale_nvchad.md

 * Familiarity with NvChad 2.0 is helpful
 * Ability to change files from the command line by using your favorite editor. (`vi` or your favorite)
-* The *nvim-lint* plugin correctly installed in NvChad.
+* The *nvim-lint* plugin is correctly installed in NvChad.

 ### :material-monitor-arrow-down-variant: Installation of nvim-lint

-The [nvim-lint](https://github.com/mfussenegger/nvim-lint) plugin provides support for inserting ==linters== into the editor by providing code or content correction for both the syntactic and semantic parts.
+The [nvim-lint](https://github.com/mfussenegger/nvim-lint) plugin provides support for inserting ==linters== into the editor by correcting code or content for both the syntactic and semantic parts.

 To install the plugin, you need to edit the `custom/plugins.lua` file by adding the following block of code: